BiganRadu/BlogTemplate/README.md

 ![Login Page Preview](https://github.com/BiganRadu/BlogTemplate/blob/master/login.jpg?raw=true) <!-- Insert screenshot of login page here -->
 <!-- Add more screenshots as needed -->

-## Live Demo

-The application is deployed as a Docker container on Microsoft Azure.
-You can access the live demo for testing purposes at [http://blogtemplate.ffaefgc0fsccbthu.germanywestcentral.azurecontainer.io/](http://blogtemplate.ffaefgc0fsccbthu.germanywestcentral.azurecontainer.io/).
-If you want to use an admin account for testing, you can use an account with the following credentials :
-- **Email:** test@gmail.com
-- **Password:** test

 ## Getting Started